Honey Ginger Shrimp Stir fry Recipe

 Frequently asked questions

-The best thing about stir-fry dishes is that they are so versatile and leave you so much freedom to add or subtract.
+The best thing about stir-fry dishes is their versatility and the freedom they give you to add or subtract.
 In this stir-fry, you can use fewer or more peppers if you want.
-Try adding some broccoli, green beans, or carrot as I have done in my recipes for Chicken and green bread stir-fry, chicken and broccoli stir-fry.
+Try adding some broccoli, green beans, or carrots, as I have done in my recipes for Chicken and green bread stir-fry, and chicken and broccoli stir-fry.

 Yes, shrimp is not the only thing popular in stir-fry recipes.
-You can even try chicken breast, beef, thinly sliced pork, chopped sausages.
-Asian cooking uses meat and seafood in stir-fry dishes very successfully.
+You can even try chicken breast, beef, thinly sliced pork, or chopped sausages.
+Asian cooking uses meat and seafood very successfully in stir-fry dishes.

 It is recommended to use soybean oil, vegetable oil, peanut oil, or sunflower oil.
 All of these have a high smoking point.
-Any oil that works well for deep frying is preferable for stir-fry because a stir-fry is cooked on high heat.
-Olive oil, in contrast, is best used raw on salad and when cooking with a light saute method.
+Any oil that works well for deep frying is preferable for stir-frying, since stir-frying is cooked on high heat.
+Olive oil, in contrast, is best used raw on salads and for light sautéing.

-A wok made with carbon-steel and is light in weight.
-It can be cooked on very high heat and retains that high heat for long, giving you that smoky flavor right in the comfort of your own kitchen.
+A wok is made with carbon steel and is light in weight.
+It can be cooked on very high heat and retains that high heat for a long time.
+Thus giving you that smoky flavor right in the comfort of your own kitchen.
 You can cook veggies on high, which is perfect for stir-fry.
 Having said that, you can certainly use a stainless steel frying pan.
-However, do not use non-stick as you will ruin the pan with high heat cooking.
+However, do not use non-stick as you will ruin the pan with high-heat cooking.

 Shrimp Stir-Fry